JacobHarrisAston/Zapatos-Website/README.md

 # Zapatos-Website
 Group 31, Aston University, CS2TP

+The folder named ZapatosWeb is the most up to date code that was submitted for this assessment.

-This is a website dedicated to selling affordable and trendy shoes to all people.
+This is a website dedicated to selling affordable and trendy shoes to young people - specifically university/college students.
+The site displays only the most current shoes in trend so users are able to buy mainstream products in one place, for cheaper prices than other fast fashion competitors.
 There are sections for women, men and kids.
 Any user can browse the website, however, only registered users can add items to their basket.
 Registered users can then check out and will receive confirmation of their order as well as seeing the order history.

-Hamam Embabsha: front-end in the Admin page

 The Admin pages are the main pages for the admins to control the website in matters of adding products ,editing and deleting them.
-Also theres is a dashboard page thta show the numbers and statics of the websit.
+Only an admin can access this part of the website as it is separate from the customer side.

 ASTON SERVER CONNECTION (VirtualMin):
 Hosting server:          cs2410-web01pvm.aston.ac.uk